Dealing with a deceased person's money and property

-Whatever the size of the estate, it's a good idea to open a separate 'estate account' with a bank or building society, so that all transactions relating to the administration of the estate can be recorded.
+Whatever the size of the estate, it's a good idea to open a separate 'estate account' with a bank or building society, so that all transactions about the administration of the estate can be recorded.

 Beneficiaries are entitled to go to the court and seek an order that the executor or administrator provide them with a full inventory of the estate and a copy of the estate accounts.

 Money in joint accounts

 The deceased person may have held money with another person in a joint bank or building society account.
 Normally this means that the surviving joint owner automatically owns the money.
-The money does not form part of the deceased person's estate for the purpose of administration and therefore does not need to be dealt with by the executor or administrator.
+The money does not form part of the deceased person's estate for administration and therefore does not need to be dealt with by the executor or administrator.

 However, a deceased person's share in joint property is treated as part of their estate for inheritance tax purposes, both on death and on gifts made during their lifetime.

 Lost or forgotten accounts

 Find out how to locate a dormant or lost bank or building society account.

 Different rules apply to different pension schemes.
 The executor or administrator will need to contact each scheme the deceased belonged to and ask if: